w1redch4d/ETOS/README.md

 # ETOS (Evolved Technology Operating System)
 ETOS is an operating system based on the Windows NT architecture, produced through clean-room reverse-engineering of official binaries.
 ETOS is not based on any existing source code, so contributors must use reverse-engineering software to replicate and improve upon the functionality found in official Windows binaries distributed by Microsoft.

+> NOTE: This repository only contains partial source code, and cannot produce a working executable.
+More code will be added gradually as it is reviewed and refined.

 ## Supported Devices
 Any x64 device with EFI firmware. i386 processors will be supported in the future.